d3x0r/STFRPhysics/AI/Revised/homogeneous_propagation_transport_foundational_overview.md

 ## Abstract

 The homogeneous propagation framework isolated a narrow result: a constant-speed propagation condition is sufficient to recover a familiar special-relativistic structure in form.
 The present paper develops the descriptive setting relevant to that result.
 It treats one underlying domain through several charted roles: a reference coordinate chart, a vacuum storage field and its associated chart, a transport structure governing admissible propagation, and a local geometry realized by material systems.
 In the homogeneous regime, the storage chart is identified with the coordinate chart, transport remains undeformed, and realized duration scales from coordinate duration through the factor $\lambda$.
 The paper then turns to local departure from homogeneity, described here through displacement defects in the transport-supporting structure.
 At the chart level, these appear when transport is displaced from storage, with local geometry following the admissible displaced transport.
+The displacement-sourcing language is also fixed here: in its microscopic reading, displacement is sourced by intra-nuclear action, meaning the internal dynamics of nuclear-scale excitation structure, while mass-energy remains the macroscopic bookkeeping by which that sourcing is described in bulk.
 Time enters through a relation between coordinate duration and realized duration rather than through a parallel hierarchy of temporal charts.
 The purpose of the paper is foundational: to define the descriptive roles clearly enough that later papers on displacement and gravitation can proceed with stable terminology.

-**Keywords:** homogeneous propagation, transport structure, local geometry, realized duration, displacement defects, vacuum storage field, gravitation
+**Keywords:** homogeneous propagation, transport structure, local geometry, realized duration, displacement defects, vacuum storage field, intra-nuclear action, displacement sourcing, gravitation

 ## 1. Introduction